mgreiler/se-unlocked-website/src/posts/episode-12-profitable-business-courtland-allen.md

 post_header_image: ../uploads/2020/02/Courtland-bg..png
 ---

-In this episode, I talk to [Courtland Allen](https://twitter.com/csallen), the founder, and chief-indie hacker of the Indie Hacker community.
+[Courtland Allen](https://twitter.com/csallen), the founder and chief-indie hacker of the Indie Hacker community, shares how he started a profitable business in six weeks.
 After many years of trial and error, Courtland launched the widely successful [indie hacker community](https://www.indiehackers.com/) and the [indie hacker podcast](https://www.indiehackers.com/podcast).

 **We talk about:**